MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 If available, the **Number of customers enriched by field** provides a drill-down into the coverage of each enriched field.

 Some enrichments also show information specific to the type of enrichment.
-Refer to the documentation for the relevant enrichment for more information.
+For more information, see the related documentation.

 [!INCLUDE [footer-include](includes/footer-banner.md)]